thingsboard/thingsboard.github.io/_includes/docs/tutorials/telemetry-delta-calculation.md

 > Before proceeding, we recommend reviewing the {% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}[Getting Started guide](/docs/getting-started-guides/helloworld-pe/){:target="_blank"}{% endif %}{% if docsPrefix == null %}[Getting Started guide](/docs/getting-started-guides/helloworld/){% endif %} to become familiar with the basics of ThingsBoard.
 Additionally, it&#39;s useful to read the documentation on [calculated fields](/docs/{{docsPrefix}}user-guide/calculated-fields/){:target="_blank"}, as well as [creating and clearing alarms](/docs/{{docsPrefix}}user-guide/device-profiles/#alarm-rules){:target="_blank"}.

-Let&#39;s assume, you have a device equipped with a temperature sensor that sends temperature readings to ThingsBoard.
-You want to trigger an alarm whenever the difference (delta) between the latest temperature reading and the average of the readings from the past five minutes exceeds 5°C.
+Suppose you have a device with a temperature sensor that sends data to ThingsBoard.
+You want to trigger an alarm whenever the difference (delta) between the last two temperature readings within the past 5 minutes exceeds 5 °C.

 This is a simple theoretical example meant to showcase the platform&#39;s capabilities.
 You can use this tutorial as a foundation for implementing more advanced and customized scenarios.